What according to you is the difference between a winning marketing strategy and a mediocre one?

 You certainly want to be doubly sure that the push notification serves the purpose right.
 This is precisely where Mobile A/B Testing feature comes into the picture.
 Mobile A/B Testing is the calibrated process of comparing two or more variants of a push notification – for a particular campaign – to determine a better performing variant based on key metrics.
 These include open rates, click-through rates (CTRs), and/or conversions.

 Each variant is targeted at a percentage of your entire user base – defined by you – and the winning variant is then sent to the remaining relevant user base.
-Utilising this feature, you can experiment with varying degrees of personalisation, the notification message as well as rich elements like audio, video, etc.
+Utilizing this feature, you can experiment with varying degrees of personalization, the notification message as well as rich elements like audio, video, etc.

-Don’t overwhelm your users with multiple notification messages
+5. Don’t overwhelm your users with multiple push notification messages

 Excess of anything is bad.
 However good and relevant your push notifications be, you do not want to bombard your users with too many push notifications.
 You could be running a number of distinct marketing campaigns, but if the recipient user base is the same, it is extremely critical that you limit the number of campaigns a user receives.